 Volunteering on your bike is a great way to introduce people to both cycling and volunteering.
-It empowers people by giving them the confidence to cycle and by meeting local people; and helps contribute social change to communities through the free services and a greater sense of ownership.
+It empowers people by giving them the confidence to cycle and by meeting local people, whilst also helping contribute to social change within communities through the free services and a greater sense of ownership.
 The aim of this project is to form a network of volunteers from a range of different communities, ethnicities, backgrounds, ages and cycling skills, who will undertake various tasks for free.
 There will be both regular and irregular volunteers, depending on people’s availability.
 It is important that anyone who wishes to participate is given the opportunity.

-There are a number of ways volunteering can be carried out with bikes for example through the collection and delivery of goods.
-Items to be moved include: food and drink, toys, books, clothes, electrical equipment, etc. These can be delivered to homeless shelters, soup kitchens, charity shops, events, elderly homes, libraries, hospitals, orphanages, etc. Suppliers will be local organisations and businesses, who will collaborate together on this project.
+There are a number of ways volunteering can be carried out with bikes, for example through the collection and delivery of goods.
+Items to be moved include food and drink, toys, books, clothes, electrical equipment etc. These can be delivered to homeless shelters, soup kitchens, charity shops, events, elderly homes, libraries, hospitals, orphanages etc. Suppliers will be local organisations and businesses, who will collaborate on this project.

-The project should target those who do not cycle regularly or at all - either because they never learnt how to ride a bike, or lack the confidence to start again.
+The project should target those who do not cycle regularly or at all - either because they never learnt how to ride a bike or lack the confidence to start again.
 Ideally these should make up at least half of the volunteer network.
-Regular cycle confidence and basic maintenance classes should be held in order to recruit these new cyclists.
+Regular cycle confidence and basic maintenance classes should be held to recruit these new cyclists.

-Some of the added benefits of this project are improving people’s health and wellbeing and providing work experience and skillset of the participants.
+Some of the added benefits of this project are improving people’s health and wellbeing, providing work experience and growing the skillset of the participants.

 Volunteering opportunities should be held at least 20 days per year.
-Each sessions will vary in length depending of the amount of items that need to be moved and the number of volunteers who are available.
+Each session will vary in length depending on the number of items that need to be moved and the number of volunteers who are available.

 Target audience and engagement

-• The key target audiences are lapsed cyclists, women, BAME and deprived or unemployed people, all from the local community who are looking to improve their cycling skills, offer their time for free
+• The key target audiences are lapsed cyclists, women, minority ethnic audiences and deprived or unemployed people, all from the local community who are looking to improve their cycling skills and can offer their time for free

-• Engagement is through social media, schools and especially local volunteer services/organisations and cycling groups
+• Engagement is through social media, schools, local volunteer services/organisations and cycling groups

 • Posters and flyers, available both at events and for targeted promotion, help to spread the word by traditional methods